 What is Bank of China?

 This is one of China’s four major state-owned commercial banks and a participant in the global financial system.
 It serves as an important bridge between China’s economy and global markets, with a large network, particularly in Latin America and the U.S., enabling it to serve clients globally.
 The bank offers various services, including asset management, investment banking, and banking services for individuals and businesses.
 A key player in supporting the internationalization of the Chinese yuan, it assists Chinese businesses in expanding abroad.
 It is crucial to implement China’s “Belt and Road” initiative.
 Companies engaged in trade with China choose it for its expertise in cross-border transactions and trade finance.
-The bank is developing digital and mobile banking services to improve product access.
+The bank is developing digital and mobile banking services to improve access to its products.

 Before 2008